Citation, DOI, disclosures and article data

 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

 The Larmor frequency and equation are named after the Irish physicist and mathematician Joseph Larmor (1857–1942).

 Protons and neutrons pair up in nuclei causing the cancelation of their individual angular momentum.
 All nuclei also have a spin; those with an odd number of protons and/or neutrons will have a property called a magnetic (dipole) moment.
 Magnetic moment is characterized by its alignment with an external magnetic field analogous to a small bar magnet.
 These particular nuclei are also called dipoles because they have two poles like the north and south pole of a bar magnet.
 H-1 and P-31 are examples of nuclei with an unpaired proton.
 N-14 is an example of a nucleus with both an unpaired proton and neutron.

 In addition to alignment of nuclei with a magnetic moment, application of an external magnetic field will produce a secondary spin or wobble (precession) of nuclei around the main or static magnetic field.
 The precessional path around the magnetic field is circular like a spinning top.

 The Larmor or precessional frequency in MRI refers to the rate of precession of the magnetic moment of the proton around the external magnetic field.
 The frequency of precession is related to the strength of the magnetic field, B0.

-- The gyromagnetic ratio (MHz/T) for a few commonly measured or imaged isotopes are 1:
+The gyromagnetic ratios (in MHz/T) of a few commonly measured or imaged isotopes are 1: